m-czernek/vale-spec/README.md

 ```

 On other systems, download and install the RPM manually.
-You can either build the RPM, or download the RPM from the [COPR repository](https://copr.fedorainfracloud.org/coprs/mczernek/vale/).
+You can either build the RPM or download the RPM from the [COPR repository](https://copr.fedorainfracloud.org/coprs/mczernek/vale/).

 ## Filing Bugs